 What comes to mind when you think of Vienna?
-For me, it is the imperial ambience that could be found at every turn.
-From the opulent Hofburg, the marvellous Stephansdom to the grandiose Schönbrunn, the legacy of the Habsburg monarchy seems strikingly alive in this city.
+For me, it is the imperial ambiance that could be found at every turn.
+From the opulent Hofburg, the marvelous Stephansdom to the grandiose Schönbrunn, the legacy of the Habsburg monarchy seems strikingly alive in this city.

 Within walking distance from the cathedral is Hofburg – the main residence of Habsburgs monarchs.
 Constructed in the 13th century and expanded over the centuries, it was the empire’s heart for more than 600 years.
 The Baroque palace comprises various edifices such as the St. Michael’s Wing, the Court Library, the Imperial Butterfly House, as well as the Neue Burg (New Palace).

-At the periphery of the Innere Stadt, you can find the marvellous Vienna’s city hall in Neo-Gothic style and the Greek-inspired Austrian Parliament Building.
+At the periphery of the Innere Stadt, you can find the marvelous Vienna city hall in Neo-Gothic style and the Greek-inspired Austrian Parliament Building.
 Both were constructed in the 19th century under the rule of Emperor Franz Joseph.
 They are lined along the magnificent Ringstraße – a circular, grand boulevard surrounding the old town.

 The Karlskirche (St. Charles Church) with its unmistakable cupola is also located on this boulevard.
 The church is the last work of the eminent architect Johann Bernhard Fischer von Erlach.
 It was built as the result of a vow taken by Emperor Charles VI during a plague epidemic.
 Finished in 1739, St. Charles Church is widely considered as the most outstanding Baroque religious building in the city.

-Today, it houses the greatest exhibition of Austrian art dating from the Middle Age to the present day, including works by Claude Monet, Vincent Van Gogh and the world’s largest collection of oil paintings by the iconic artist Gustav Klimt.
-Kiss (Lover) – his most popular masterpiece – holds an honourable position in the Upper Belvedere.
+Today, it houses the greatest exhibition of Austrian art dating from the Middle Age to the present day, including works by Claude Monet, Vincent Van Gogh, and the world’s largest collection of oil paintings by the iconic artist Gustav Klimt.
+Kiss (Lover) – his most popular masterpiece – holds an honorable position in the Upper Belvedere.

 Another architectural gem that should not be missed is Schloss Schönbrunn (Schönbrunn Palace) located in the western part of Vienna.
 The palace’s history dates back to 300 years ago when Emperor Leopold I ordered to build an imperial hunting lodge for his son, Crown Prince Joseph.
 Over the course of the 18th century, it grew into a palatial residence and the young Prince, later to become Emperor Franz Joseph, spent a great deal of his life here.

 With over 1400 beautifully decorated rooms (several are opened to the public) and an extravagant garden, the former imperial summer residence is one of the country’s most popular attractions.
-The palace is surrounded by an enormous Baroque garden extending for 1.2 kilometres from east to west and approximately 1 kilometre from north to south.
-In the garden, you can find many beautiful sites such as the Maze, the Neptune Fountain or the Gloriette.
+The palace is surrounded by an enormous Baroque garden extending for 1.2 kilometers from east to west and approximately 1 kilometer from north to south.
+In the garden, you can find many beautiful sites such as the Maze, the Neptune Fountain, or the Gloriette.

 - Vienna’s old town is relatively compact and can be explored by foot.
 But thanks to the city’s excellent public transport system, it can be done by metro as well.
 Another alternative is using tram 1 or 2, however, they only run along the Ringstraße.